scikit-hep/boost-histogram/docs/usage/indexing.rst

        # supporting __add__ and __sub__ also recommended

+       def __call__(self, axis):
+           return axis.index(self.value) + self.offset

    # Other flags, such as callable functions, could be added and detected later.

-   class project:
+   class sum:
-       "When used in the step of a Histogram's slice, project sums over and eliminates what remains of the axis after slicing." projection = True
+       "When used in the step of a Histogram's slice, sum sums over and eliminates what remains of the axis after slicing." projection = True

-       # Optional, not supported in boost-histogram
+       # Optional, not supported in boost-histogram yet
        def __new__(cls, binning, axis, counts):
            return None, numpy.add.reduce(counts, axis=axis)

    class end:
        ?

-   # Only these values have defined behavior
-   class underflow:
+   def underflow(axis):
-       flow = -1
+       return -1
-   class overflow:
-       flow = 1
+   def overflow(axis):
+       return len(axis)

    class rebin: